Statues of Junípero Serra (Ventura, California)

-A statue in Ventura, California, representing Junípero Serra, the founder of Mission San Buenaventura, was commissioned by Ventura County through the Works Progress Administration as part of the Federal Art Project in 1935.
-This statue, made of concrete from a clay model by Uno John Palo Kangas, was placed in a prominent location in a public park across the street from the Ventura County Courthouse in 1936.
+The Father Serra statue at the Mission San Buenaventura in Ventura, California, representing Junípero Serra, the founder of the mission, was commissioned by Ventura County through the Works Progress Administration as part of the Federal Art Project in 1935.
+This statue, made of concrete from a clay model by Uno John Palo Kangas, was originally placed in 1936 in a prominent location in a public park across the street from the Ventura County Courthouse.
 After the Courthouse was repurposed as Ventura City Hall, the statue was designated as City of Ventura Historic Landmark No. 3 in 1974.
 As deterioration of the concrete statue became a concern, a wood replica was created by local carvers and used to make a bronze cast.
 The concrete statue was replaced by the bronze cast in 1989.
 The wood replica was set in the atrium of the city hall for public display.

 The public display of statuary honoring Serra has been a source of controversy, particularly among those alleging that Serra was responsible for the suppression of the culture of Chumash people.
 The city council decided in 2020 to remove the bronze statue and the wood replica from public display.
+The bronze sculpture was installed in the mission garden in 2024.